 The fitting of automatic sliding doors will require a specialist installer as well as the installation and commissioning of the powered operator.

 Who makes the different types of aluminium sliding doors?

-There is an enormous amount of choice in sliding doors, but it need not be complicated to find the right product.
+There is an enormous amount of choice in sliding door.
+However, it need not be complicated to find the right product.
 Our sliding door section illustrates just some of the many sliding door providers on the market.
 We can simplify the huge amount of choice by offering a few tips and insight into the sliding door market.

 - It is the aluminium systems companies that mostly offer their own brands of sliding doors.
 Others take these names and sell them either under the same name or rebrand them to suit their business.